michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

     -   Name: Enter LabVM

-    -   VM disk type: Select SSD
+    -   VM disk type: Leave SSD selected

     -   User name: Enter holuser

     -   Password: Enter Password.1!!

-    -   Subscription: Select the subscription group you are using for this lab
+    -   Subscription: Select the subscription you are using for this lab

     -   Resource group: Select Use existing, and select the hands-on-labs resource group created previously.